zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 So, you can have a football stadium.
 You could have  a baseball stadium.
 You could have a soccer stadium.
 More typically, you wo uld just have one big stadium in which you would play all of these differ ent sports.
 Basketball would of course have to be played inside, so the stadium for  the basketball team would have to be a normal building with a roof on top.

 The “arts complex” is a group of buildings where the university has their art classes.
 “Dorms” (dorms) are places where the stude nts sleep.
 These are like apartments for the students.
-Typically, dorms have rooms for the students, but there aren’t any kitchens or cooking areas inside o f the rooms.
+Typically, dorms have rooms for the students, but there aren’t any kitchens or cooking areas inside of the rooms.
 Typically, if you

 are staying in a university dorm, you eat downstair s in a cafeteria or a place where they have food for you to eat.
 The guide also  points out the “research library.”
 A “library,” as you probably know, is a p lace where you can go and get books.